alwaysdata/documentation/src/content/en/docs/admin-billing/accounts/rename-account/index.md

 If the name of an account is no longer appropriate (name change, spelling error, etc.), you can change it.

 > [!WARNING]
 This is an **advanced** feature.
-Renaming an account changes many elements: default addresses, hostnames to different services, databases, users, root directory path...
+Renaming an account changes many elements: default addresses, hostnames to different services, databases, users, root directory path…
 > As a result, you'll *certainly* have to make configuration changes in your applications, and this can make services *temporarily unavailable*.